naijwu/open-gavel/README.md

 OpenGavel is a free chairing program for Model UN conferences.
 The whole system is currently a work in progress.

+Node back-end is on a separate repo (open-gavel-server)

 Link: https://opengavel.app

 # Create React App commands...